San Diego Firearms Law Enforcement Pick Up Service

 San Diego Police & Sheriff Firearm Pickup Service

-If your firearm was taken by law enforcement, placed into evidence, held for safekeeping, recovered after being stolen, or otherwise impounded by a police department or sheriff’s department, getting it back can be confusing.
-In many cases, the agency will not simply hand the firearm back without the proper California DOJ firearm release paperwork, agency approval, and appointment process.
+If your firearm was taken by law enforcement, placed into evidence, held for safekeeping, recovered after being stolen, or otherwise impounded by a police or sheriff's department, getting it back can be confusing.
+In many cases, the agency won't simply hand the firearm back without the proper California DOJ firearm release paperwork, agency approval, and appointment process.

-WBT Guns helps make that process easier by working as your local San Diego FFL resource for police firearm pickup, sheriff department firearm release, seized gun transfer, firearm storage, and compliant firearm handling.
+WBT Guns makes that process easier by acting as your local San Diego FFL resource for police firearm pickup, sheriff department firearm release, seized gun transfer, firearm storage, and compliant firearm handling.

 • Firearms held by local police property and evidence units